AbdulAfeez001/AbdulAfeez001/README.md

 - 👋 Hi, I’m AbdulAfeez
-- - I’m an Experienced and solutions-driven business intelligence professional with broad ranging experience improving business and operational processes by leveraging natural analytical abilities and business strategies.
+- - Process oriented Data Analyst with 3yrs track record of analyzing business intelligence and detailed reports to increase sales revenue.
+- - Reduced cost of a retail chain by 15% by analyzing operating data. seeking to leverage skills and experience to guide business decisons.
 -  - Meticulous and disciplined, with a gift of analyzing business processes and developing useful metrics and benchmarks for tracking.
+-  - Tools used: Excel, Power Query, Power BI, SQL, and Python.

 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/abdulafeez-moshood/), [Twitter](https://twitter.com/AbdulAfeez_Mo)
 <!---